P. J. Forbes

 Patrick Joseph Forbes (born September 22, 1967) is an American former professional baseball infielder, who played in Major League Baseball (MLB) from 1998 to 2001 for the Baltimore Orioles and Philadelphia Phillies.
 He was later a minor league baseball manager in the Pittsburgh Pirates and Los Angeles Dodgers organizations.

 Playing career

 Amateur career

-He played in High School at St. Mary's-Colgan High School in Pittsburg, Kansas and played for four years for Wichita State University, during which he was a vital part of the Shockers' 1989 College World Series championship squad.
+He played in high school at St. Mary's-Colgan High School in Pittsburg, Kansas, and played for four years for Wichita State University, during which he was a vital part of the Shockers' 1989 College World Series championship squad.
 In 1988, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.

 California Angels

 Forbes was drafted by the California Angels in the 20th round of the 1990 amateur draft.
 He began his professional career with the Boise Hawks in the Northwest League in 1990.
 He then played with the Palm Springs Angels of the California League in 1991, the Quad Cities River Bandits of the Midwest League in 1992 and the Midland Angels of the Texas League in 1993.

-From 1994–1996 he played in AAA with the Vancouver Canadians of the Pacific Coast League.
+From 1994 to 1996 he played in AAA with the Vancouver Canadians of the Pacific Coast League.